pyomeca/bioptim/README.md

 #### MINIMIZE_TIME (Lagrange and Mayer)
 Adds the time to the optimization variable set.
-It will try to minimize the time towards ???->-infinity or towards a target.
+It will try to minimize the time towards minus infinity or towards a target.
 If the Mayer term is used, `min_bound` and `max_bound` can also be defined.

 #### MINIMIZE_STATE (Lagrange and Mayer)